This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The process of filing a cerebral palsy lawsuit in New Hampshire can be confusing and intimidating.
-With an experienced lawyer as your legal advocate, though, you can get through the process without missing any steps and with the best chance of success.
-Find out a little more about the filing process to help you decide what to do next.
+The process of filing a cerebral palsy lawsuit or a discrimination complaint in New Hampshire involves several steps.
+With an experienced lawyer as your legal advocate, though, you can get through the process with the best chance of success.

 Lawsuits to File in New Hampshire for a Child with Cerebral Palsy